flyvy-verifier/flyvy/CONTRIBUTING.md

   # Copyright 2022-2023 VMware, Inc.
   # SPDX-License-Identifier: BSD-2-Clause
   ```
+* Before creating a commit, make sure the following tests pass (these are run by CI on GitHub, so the commit will get a :x: if they don't):
+  * `cargo test`
+  * `cargo fmt --check` (We use `cargo fmt` to format all rust code.)
 * Commit messages should generally follow this [style guide](http://chris.beams.io/posts/git-commit/).
 In short:
   * Use a short summary title, and add a longer body if needed.
   * Use imperative style ("Fix bug" and not "Fixed bug", "Fixes bug", or "Bugfix").
 The title should read like "if you apply it, this commit will ..." or "after applying this commit, the code will...".